Best MLB Betting Promos & Sites: Get $4,800+ in Bonuses for Baseball Odds & Props

-We're gearing up another big day of baseball on Monday, and you can climb aboard with the best MLB betting promos and bonuses.
+We're gearing up another big Monday night of baseball, and you can climb aboard with the best MLB betting promos and bonuses.
 Looking at this slate, there are no shortage of big games to bet on.

-Key matchups taking place later today include Phillies-Padres, Red Sox-Blue Jays, Giants-Cubs and Dodgers-Rockies.
-With star shortstop Trea Turner likely returning from injury tonight, many bettors are looking at wagering Philadelphia-San Diego.
+Key matchups taking place on Monday, June 24 include Phillies-Tigers, Dodgers-White Sox, Rangers-Brewers, Mariners-Rays and Blue Jays-Red Sox.

 There will be MLB odds worth wagering on the rest of the week.
 Don't miss out -- get started with these MLB betting promos now and claim up to $4,800+ in total bonus bets.